game-simple/RPG-Booklets/OpenD6 Legend Rules/Mini OpenD6 Legend.md

 ------

-For damage, you can just total up the damage values as in traditional OpenD6, or you can let each damage success that is not soaked equals one damage level taken.
+For damage, you can just total up the damage values as in traditional OpenD6, or you can let each damage success that is not soaked equal one damage level taken.